 Let's Encrypt Readies for Certificate Transparency with Embedded SCTs

-Let's Encrypt, a leading issuer of SSL/TLS certificates, is preparing to take a big step forward by adding support for Certificate Transparency.
+Let's Encrypt, a leading issuer of SSL/TLS certificates, has taken a big step forward by adding support for Certificate Transparency.
 This capability, now merged into Let's Encrypt's

-Boulder CA suite, will resolve a long-standing feature request by embedding Signed Certificate Timestamps (SCTs) into newly minted certificates.
-Because the SCT will be attached directly to the certificate, no additional server modules or configuration will be needed by site administrators.
+Boulder CA suite, resolves a long-standing feature request by embedding Signed Certificate Timestamps (SCTs) into newly minted certificates.
+Because the SCT is attached directly to the certificate, no additional server modules or configuration is needed by site administrators.

 What Certificate Transparency does

 In a perfect world, every time you connect to a website (or other service) over TLS, you'd be able to trust the certificate presented by the remote host as long as it's issued by a valid Certificate Authority that you also trust.
 But digital trust isn't perfect.
 Private signing keys sometimes get compromised, and CAs occasionally exhibit unscrupulous behavior, resulting in forged or mis-issued certificates that look valid but are controlled by a malicious actor.
 These certs can be used to intercept traffic, inject resources, or perform other man-in-the-middle style attacks.